 Artifacts and Creepy Vibes

-For eg, they don’t understand how hats work.
-AI wants to see a lot of them to better produce hats.
-And there are so many different hats that it’s actually a lot easier to make faces than hats!
+For example, it doesn’t understand how hats work.
+To generate hats properly, AI must see a lot of them.
+And there are sooo many different hats that probably it’s much easier to generate faces than hats!

 Sometimes it doesn’t understand glasses, too…